Health & Safety

 The future of schizophrenia research

 Part 9 of Schizophrenia.
 This is an exciting time for schizophrenia research.
-The outlook for people with schizophrenia has improved during the last 30 years or
+The outlook for people with schizophrenia has improved during the last 30 years or so.
+Although there

 Read the rest this article free